 The culmination of the years of rapprochement between Rome and Constantinople following the episode of Pope Martin occurred when the emperor received the Holy Eucharist from Pope Vitalian’s hand, thereby symbolically reforming the fractured communion between the two churches and expressing as no other act could the end of the years of religious discord and the return of unity to the Christian and orthodox empire.

 Pope St. Vitalian, not simply content to leave it at communion, became a direct accomplice in the death sentence, later commuted to exile, of St. Maximus the Confessor and in so doing reveals he bound the Church to adhere to the contents of the Typos.
-Were it not for the patriarchal throne of Jerusalem being empty from 638-681 (possibly 692), all five of the patriarchs had fallen to Monothelitism and the promise of Christ to Peter, that the Gates of Hades would not prevail would have been proven false.
+Were it not for the patriarchal throne of Jerusalem being empty from 638 to 681 (possibly 692), all five of the patriarchs would have fallen to Monothelitism and the promise of Christ to Peter, that the Gates of Hades would not prevail would have been proven false.
 As it was, four out of five of them had and Rome had joined communion to make itself one of the four.

 In a truncated quotation (ironically reused by Catholic apologists to assert he believed in modern Papal claims), St. Maximus recounts it for us himself that Pope Vitalian is involved in his condemnation: